munderseth/my.docs/README.md

-# my.docs
+# My Docs
-Docsite for technical notes
+Docsite for capturing technical notes and reference examples.